 What are some practical ways a manager can apply this in everyday work life?

-- Give equal one on one training, mentoring, and coaching opportunities to each member of your team.
+Give equal one on one training, mentoring, and coaching opportunities to each team member.

-- Ensure that every team member has access to the appropriate resources for his or her role.
+Ensure that every team member has access to the appropriate resources.

 These are just a few ideas.
 The key is, shift focus to retention, and to more effectively retain employees, focus on inclusion to start with, since it is one of the easier areas in which to make immediate changes.